remipassmoilesel/tor-share/README.md

     $ curl -k -u anonymous-tux:password https://172.17.0.2/hostname

         7b436d6e7ipz4kbo.onion

+    /!\ All content is accessible throught HTTPS: visitors have to specify https:// and to add a security exception.

+## Authentication

+Visits are restricted with Lighttpd basic authentication.
+Default credentials are:

+    anonymous-tux:password
+    anonymous-tux2:password2

+Before building you can add users or change passwords:

+    $ vim etc/lighttpd/lighttpd-password

+## Before use Tor-share

+Change all passwords !

 ## SSH connection for file management

     # When your container is set up, you can connect it in SSH with default credentials (anonymous-tux:password)